Manush54/Node-Projects/weather-app/README.md

 ## How to use:
 - Install the repository.
-- Run the belox code by placing any location in the arguments.
+- Run the below code by placing any location in the arguments.
 > node app.js \<location>

 ## APIs used: